eppl-erau-db/go2_rl_ws/README.md

 To edit which onnx model you use, edit go2_rl_actions to use a different ONNX model.

 This repository was developed entirely within Embry-Riddle Aeronautical University's Engineering Physics Propulsion Laboratory!
 Check us out [here](https://daytonabeach.erau.edu/about/labs/engineering-physics-propulsion-lab).

+This is an experimental code, we are not responsible for any damages!
+Use at your own risk.